 Community Health Town Halls

 In addition to the development of a local crisis response team, the City of Eureka is proud to present a series of Community Health Town Halls.
-These events are meant to establish a new platform where community members are invited to discuss mental health, substance use, homelessness and our community’s response to these issues in Eureka and Humboldt County.
-The town halls are an open forum environment with a panel of various professionals in the community.
-These quarterly sessions host a variety of targeted topics, beginning with Mental Health 101 and covering a broad range of areas such as homelessness, emergency mental health access, adult continuum care, children and juvenile care, how mental health programs interact with local government, developmental and intellectual disabilities, seniors and the physically disabled, and employee mental health in work environments.
+These events are meant to establish a new platform where community members are invited to discuss mental health, substance use, homelessness, and other holistic health topics--as well as our community’s response to these topics in Eureka and Humboldt County.
+The Town Halls are a moderated open forum environment with a panel of topic-specific professionals in the community.
+These quarterly sessions host a variety of targeted topics, beginning with Mental Health 101 and covering a broad range of areas such as homelessness, emergency mental health access, adult continuum care, children and juvenile care, how mental health programs interact with local government, developmental and intellectual disabilities, seniors and the physically disabled, and employee mental health in work environments--as well as many more.

 All community members are invited to attend these town halls and participate in discussions regarding mental health and the challenges we face as a community in ensuring individuals have access to quality mental health, substance use, and housing services.
 All recorded information relating to each town hall will appear on this page as they occur, so community members and interested organizations can review the content at their leisure and continue to consider health and wellness within our community, joining the ongoing county-wide discussion on improving health outcomes for everyone who lives here.